EVO Smart Console: History

-On August 10, 2004 the company Envizions was founded.
+On August 10, 2004, the company Envizions was founded.
 Development of the first EVO console is estimated to have cost roughly 1 million dollars.

 The beta, called EVO: Phase One, was released on October 20, 2006.
-The final name of the system was EVO Smart Console, and was released to developers on November 20, 2008 and it cost $250 following a rebate scheme, with a upfront price of $600.
+The final name of the system was EVO Smart Console, and was released to developers on November 20, 2008, and it cost $250 following a rebate scheme, with an upfront price of $600.

-The media debut for the system occurred after the release of developer machines on May 5th, 2009.
-On April 9, 2009 the cumulative number of units sold was 10 at a cost of either $379 for the Linux version or $479 for the Windows version.
+The media debut for the system occurred after the release of developer machines on May 5, 2009.
+On April 9, 2009, the cumulative number of units sold was 10 at a cost of either $379 for the Linux version or $479 for the Windows version.
 However, on April 23, 2009 The Guardian reported that the prices for the systems were $279 and $350.

-On April 9, 2009 100 units had been produced.
+On April 9, 2009, 100 units had been produced.

-The EVO 2 is a cancelled game console project first mentioned on an Envizions press release on January 9, 2011 under the name GameBox, it was unveiled on May 25, 2011, with specs, images, and a new name.
+The EVO 2 is a cancelled game console project first mentioned on an Envizions press release on January 9, 2011, under the name GameBox, it was unveiled on May 25, 2011, with specs, images, and a new name.
 It was supposed initially to be released in fall 2011, before later being delayed to a 2012 release date.
 The announcement of a delay also contained the announcement of a limited re-release of the original EVO Smart Console.

 On November 28, 2012, Envizions CEO Derrick Samuels announced a new Android console, Oton, from his new startup called 'EnGeniux', effectively ending EVO 2's development.
 OTON was to be a console capable of some autonomy.

 Despite the cancellation of the EVO 2, Envizions developed the EVO 2 DX, a gaming PC running an operating system that is a hybrid of Windows and Android.
 It has motion capabilities using a standard webcam.